PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

+You should see your new `my-managed-pool` in the output list.

-Finally, let’s double check that you can see this work pool in your Prefect UI.
+Finally, let’s double check that you can see this work pool in the UI.

-Navigate to the Work Pools tab and verify that you see `my-managed-pool` listed.
+Navigate to the **Work Pools** tab and verify that you see `my-managed-pool` listed.

-Now that you’ve set up your work pool, we have what we need to kick off and execute flow runs of flows deployed to this work pool.
+Now that you’ve set up your work pool, we can create a deployment that is tied to this work pool.
 Let's deploy your tutorial flow to `my-managed-pool`.

 ## Create the deployment